cwpearson/graph-datasets/README.md

 # graph-datasets

-A list of graph datasets, and tools to acquire and analyze them
+A list of graph datasets, and tools to acquire and analyze them.

+Some information about the datasets may be present at https://graphchallenge-datasets.netlify.com/

 ## Tools